oamldev/oaml/README.md

 ### Notes

 - If you're using OAML on your project or you're interested to do so and need some help contact me.
 - Got any question?
-Join #oaml at chat.freenode.org.
+Write me an email to <marcelo@marcelofernandezmusic.com>.

 ### TODO